barr-israel/barrcodes/content/posts/1brc_part1/index.md

 My first step is gauging a rough possible range of run time.

 ### Lower Bound
-By simply reading the entire file without doing any computation, we can approximate the fastest we can go on one core:
+By simply reading the entire file without doing any computation, we can roughly approximate the fastest we can go on one core:

 ```bash
 $ taskset -c 2 hyperfine 'cat measurements.txt'